-All relevant staff should be provided with sufficient information, instruction and training in order to allow them to use the equipment in a safe and efficient manner.
-Work equipment must only be used by trained, authorised personnel.
-Disciplinary action is likely to result from improper or unauthorised use of work equipment.
+All relevant staff should be provided with sufficient information, instruction and training in order to allow them to use the eauipment in a safe and efficient manner.
+Work eauipment must only be used by trained, authorised personnel.
+Disciplinary action is likely to result from improper or unauthorised use of work eauipment.